-Since our inception, we have invested in a portfolio of publicly-traded REIT securities to potentially enhance performance of the overall portfolio while also providing a source of liquidity available to fund redemptions or other needs.
-In considering then-current market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023 we took advantage of a temporary rise in publicly-traded REIT security values and converted nearly all of our securities portfolio into cash.
-This resulted in lower investment income for the three months ended March 31, 2024 compared to the 2023 period.
-Our strategy to invest in a real estate securities portfolio has not changed and we will look to increase our allocation to real estate securities as broader equity market conditions improve.
+As of March 31, 2025 and 2024, our real estate equity securities portfolio consisted of publicly-traded common stock with fair value of \$120 and \$111, respectively.
+In considering market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023 we converted nearly all of our securities portfolio into cash.
+Our strategy to invest in a real estate securities portfolio has not changed and we will look to increase our allocation to real estate securities as market conditions improve.

-General and Administrative
+General and Administrative Expenses

-Our general and administrative expenses include a variety of corporate expenses, the largest of which for the three months ended March 31, 2024 were directors and officers insurance, audit fees and legal costs.
-Compared to the three months ended March 31, 2023, the 2024 period saw higher legal, income tax, and independent director compensation.
+Our general and administrative expenses include a variety of corporate expenses, the largest of which for the three months ended March 31, 2025 and 2024 were directors and officers insurance, audit fees and legal costs.
+Compared to the three months ended March 31, 2024, the 2025 period saw lower legal expenses and income tax, partially offset by higher audit fees.